 - the Australian Energy Regulator (AER) publishes daily, weekly and longer-term reports on the performance of wholesale markets and retail markets.

-See the Demand side opportunities page for more information on load shifting and other demand side practices to save energy.
+See the Demand side opportunities page for more on load shifting and other demand management practices.

 Whether your energy use is large or small, consider other energy options such as: